5 Days on the Amalfi Coast: The Perfect Itinerary

 Spiaggia Grande is Positano’s main beach — colorful umbrellas, the whole town rising behind it.
 Beach club rental runs €20–50 for two chairs and an umbrella.
 The small free section at the northern end is perfectly good if you’d rather save the money.

 Fornillo Beach is the quieter alternative — a 10-minute walk west around a rocky headland.
 Half the crowds, the same clear water, a more relaxed atmosphere.
-This is where we’d go with a toddler — calmer water and less busy even in peak season.
+The better choice for families with young children — calmer water and less busy even in peak season.

 Best time: Early morning or late afternoon | With kids: Fornillo Beach is easier — calmer water and more space